-The Paterson Literary Review (PLR) is a journal of poetry, fiction and prose that has been in print since 1979, but only created its own web presence in 2013.
+The Paterson Literary Review (PLR) is a journal of poetry, fiction, and prose that has been in print since 1979, but only created its own web presence in 2013.
 The site was designed to allow for future archive expansion and a store offering back issues and related publications.

-The Paterson Literary Review is published by the Poetry Center at PCCC.
+PLR is published by the Poetry Center at PCCC.
 The Center also wanted a new site and requested something that would complement the PLR site and yet be distinctive.

-I maintain both the Poetry Center and the PLR websites.
+We maintain both the Poetry Center and the PLR websites.

 Much of my interest and approach to web design comes from my personal web projects.